• Skip to primary navigation

 Instructions

-• Add potatoes and diced onions and let them cook for about 15 minutes.
+• Add: Add potatoes, carrots, and onions and cook for 15 minutes or until vegetables are tender.

 Notes